finziamit/Data-Structures/README.md

 # Data-Structures
-implemantaions to data structers in java
+implemantaions to data structures in java

 solved as lab tasks in data structers course with Meitar Rizner.